 In our framework, a VAE instantiates a signal-specific codec: the VAE encoder $E_g$ maps a window/chunk $x$ of signal $g$ to a latent-space representation $z \in \mathbb{R}^{K_g}$.
-We set the latent dimensionality to approximately $10\%$ of the input dimension, yielding a compact representation while preserving the relevant signal information.
+The latent dimensionality is specified per signal by the VAE configuration, providing a compact representation whose compression ratio varies across diagnostics.

-The \emph{codec encoder} is primarily a stack of one-dimensional convolutional layers; for a subset of low-dimensional time-series signals we instead employ fully connected (dense) layers.
+The \emph{codec encoder} architecture is chosen according to the signal geometry, using one- or two-dimensional convolutional layers for structured signals and fully-connected layers for low-dimensional time-series signals.
 The \emph{codec decoder} mirrors the codec encoder with reversed dimensionality, mapping latent vectors $z$ back to reconstructions in the input space.
 VAEs are trained with the standard reconstruction-plus-regularization objective, and at inference time we use the codec-encoder output as the token embedding.